wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 == Upgrade Notice ==
 =  1.6 =
-* Changed readme.txt and plugin header text to give credit, where credit it due for BRUTE FORCE Plugin - [sLa NGjI's](http://slangji.wordpress.com/).
+* Changed readme.txt and plugin header text to give sLa NGjI's credit, where credit it due, for BRUTE FORCE Plugin.
 * No New features Added.